amdelamar/blog/content/post/fixing-akka-http-substream-source-error.md

 thumbnail: ""
 banner: ""
 bannerCaption: ""
-description: "Decided I'd share how I resolved this error with Akka Http client-side code when streaming large files."
+description: "Decided I'd share how I resolved this error with Akka Http client-side code when streaming large files in a distributed service."
 ---

-So last week I was mostly heads-down trying to patch a distributed service we use at work that was having problems.
+Last week I was mostly heads-down trying to patch a distributed service we use at work that was having problems.

-Its a Scala app that uses [Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html) to transfer large, multi-GB, files from one service to another via download URL and upload URL requests.
-Its a fairly simple service when you look at it from a high-level, but I was seeing an exception thrown that would cause it to crash.
+Its a Scala app that uses [Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html) to transfer large, multi-GB, files from one service to another via download and upload requests.
+A simple service that would help you archive a compressed zip that you wanted to keep in a storage bucket to extend its retention date.

+Akka Streams can easily handle the job and transfer files that are _larger_ than the memory capacity of the container itself.
+And it also let us scale horizontally to keep up with the constant demand put on the service.
+But there was just one problem.

+I kept seeing an exception thrown that would cause some containers to crash:

 ```
 [ERROR] Outgoing request stream error